Elevate-Lab/elevate-lab-website/How To Contribute.md

 1. Now, go to the original repo and open the tab marked **"Issues"**.
 Here you'll find all the open issues that you can contribute to.
 Open any issue of your choice, and if it hasn't been claimed by any one yet, you can comment something along the lines of "I would like to work on this!" following which you will be assigned the selfsame issue.

-1. Currently you are on the master branch.
+1. Currently you are on the master branch :brain:.
 Working directly on the master branch is never advisable.
 Create a new feature branch to work on.
-The benefit of creating a feature branch is that if you ever feel the need of rolling back some changes you made, you can always switch over to another branch without risking data loss from the main/master branch.
+The benefit of creating a feature branch is that if you ever feel the need of rolling back :clock12: :clock9: :clock6: :clock3: :clock12: some changes you made, you can always switch over to another branch without risking data loss from the main/master branch.
 In order to create a new branch, open git bash in your local repo and type:

 	`$ git checkout -b <Your_Feature_Branch_Name>`

 	This will create a new branch named <Your_Feature_Branch_Name>.
 For more info on the [Checkout](https://www.atlassian.com/git/tutorials/using-branches/git-checkout) command, follow the link!

-1. Work!
-This is where you put your web development skills to use and find the best possible solution to the issue.
+1. Work! :man_mechanic: :woman_mechanic: This is where you put your web development :earth_asia: skills to use and find the best possible solution to the issue.
 Use Google, Stack Overflow, MDN Docs, or whatever resource you need, and finish contributing to the Project.
-Make sure to test the finished version of your files for any errors or bugs, and for future reference, keep a screenshot of the final version.
+Make sure to test the finished version of your files for any errors or bugs, and for future reference, keep a screenshot of the final version. :rocket:

 1. Once you have added the necessary files to your local repo, open Git Bash and type: